CAPE TOWN, ZULULAND-HLUHLUWE NATIONAL PARK, ESWATINI, KRUGER NATIONAL PARK, AND SOWETO

 Stunning seascapes, delicious seafood, spectacular gardens—and penguins?
 Our day on Cape Peninsula is truly extraordinary, as we pass steep mountains, secluded coves and sweeping beaches before a stop at a Hout Bay fishing village.
 Then it’s on to the Cape of Good Hope Nature Reserve, home to baboons, rheboks and Cape Mountain zebras.
 At Cape Point, soak up the majestic views at the confluence of the Atlantic and Indian Oceans.
 After lunch at a famous seafood restaurant, we’ll head to the most remarkable of the mainland African penguin colonies, Boulders Beach in Simon’s Town,…

 So many options!
 Today is at leisure for independent exploration, shopping or relaxing.
 Go to the beach, take an optional excursion to the scenic Winelands or take the plunge with a thrilling great white shark cage diving excursion.
 You may also use your free time to visit Robben Island and see where Nelson Mandela spent nearly two decades in captivity.
-B Cape Sun Hotel or President Hotel (or similar)
+B Cape Sun Hotel (or similar)

 Say farewell to Cape Town and board a morning flight to King Shaka International Airport on the Kwazulu-Natal North Coast, just outside the bustling port city of Durban.
 Our first stop is Westbrooke, a pretty beachside village where you can stroll golden sands along the Indian Ocean.
 We’ll continue north through cane fields and timber plantations to Zululand, home to one of the most famous of African tribal peoples.
 Our hotel tonight is set near the Hluhluwe–Imfolozi Park, the oldest proclaimed nature reserve in Africa and best known for saving the white rhinoceros from extinction….